chen-sijin/Sijin-Chen.github.io/_pages/cv.md

 Extra Curricular Activities
 ======
-**Cambridge Winder Academic Program**
-* January, 2022 - February, 2022
+**Cambridge Winder Academic Program**  <span style="float: right;"> Jan 2022 - Feb 2022 </span>
 * Grasped Machine Learning and basic knowledge of Quantum Computing, and took Grover’s Algorithm as an example to research what is QC good for and why

-**Statistical Physics and Complex Systems Summer School**
+**Statistical Physics and Complex Systems Summer School**  <span style="float: right;"> Aug 2021 </span>
-* August, 2021
 * Studied the application of statistical physics in molecular simulation, biophysical neural network, economics, finance

-**Cambridge Summber Academic Program**
+**Cambridge Summber Academic Program**    <span style="float: right;"> Jul 2021 </span>
-* July, 2021
 * Learned Random-field Ising model, Random-field Ising model, Synergy and Bifurcations in Epidemics

-**MIT Quantum Physics Online Project-Based Learning Program**
-* October, 2020 - December, 2020
+**MIT Quantum Physics Online Project-Based Learning Program**  <span style="float: right;"> Oct 2020 - Dec 2020 </span>
 * Studied quantum mechanics and the development of quantum theory, earning grade A
 * Calculated the expression of finite potential well with the Schrodinger equation, and showed the form of the final solution in graphs